grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 helm show values grafana/tempo-distributed
 ```

-The configuration sections are added to the `custom.yaml` file.
+Add the configuration sections to the `custom.yaml` file.
 Include this file when you install or upgrade the Helm chart.

 #### Optional: Configure an ingress